• #

 To cater for the business’s exponential expansion, a 25,000 sq ft factory was built on Drewett Street, Miles Platting.
 The purpose-built factory brought with it a revolutionary technique of constructing our cabins.
 Walls were prepared on a press and injected with polyurethane foam instead of the traditional stud walls and polystyrene sheet insulation.
 This helped to improve both the strength of our units and their thermal retention properties, making our units warmer and more energy efficient.

-When the recession hit the UK in 1990, our business growth slowed, meaning we had to put moving to a new factory on hold and take stock of our business model and strategy.
-This was a good time to change our course and ensure we were prepared to bounce back and continue our growth when the time was right.
+When a recession hit the UK in 1990, our business growth slowed, meaning we had to put moving to a new factory on hold and take stock of our business model and strategy.
+This was a good time to change our course and make sure we were prepared to bounce back and continue our growth when the time was right.

 1992 - Getting back on track